DanElie/Cooling-Oceans-Triggered-GOBE/README.txt

+# Code for "Cooling Oceans Did Trigger Ordovician Biodiversification" (Ontiveros et al., in revision)

+## Requirements

 The code needs at least MATLAB 2020 a. to be active.
 The Mapping Toolbox is needed to produce the maps.

-The main code is found on "main.mat, and is able to produce four main figures :
+The main code is found on "main.mat, and produces the four main figures :
 - the biodiversity curve
 - the biodiversity maps
 - the Latitudinal Gradient